HickoryWinds/bamazon/README.md

 ![picture](bamM-start.png)

-#### The manager's view of inventory is the same that is displayed to the customer when making a purchase.
+#### The manager's view of inventory is the same that is displayed to the customer when making a purchase which is retrieved from the products table.

 ![picture](bamM-stock.png)